 Here’s the thing: you don’t need to be afraid of an IRS audit.
 For starters, audits are relatively rare when you consider the sheer number of tax returns the IRS handles.
 Business News Daily notes that audits make up less than 1% of the 150 million returns filed each year.

 But if you do wind up in the small percentage of business owners who get audited, you still don’t need to fret.
-As CPA Samantha Richardson shared in her interview with Wave, “If you keep accurate records and you’re honest when you file your taxes, you don’t need to stress about an audit.”
+As Samantha Richardson, a CPA from Australia, shared in her interview with Wave, “If you keep accurate records and you’re honest when you file your taxes, you don’t need to stress about an audit.”

 In the name of less audit stress, this chapter will cover:

 - What it means to be audited by the government,